-Jamie’s ABA Training Progress – 7 Months Training Part 2
+Jamie’s ABA Training Progress – 7 Months Training 【Part 2 – Picking up Language from Natural Environment 】

 Children with ASD may have difficulty understanding words and non-verbal messages in facial expressions and gestures.
 These difficulties can affect their ability to interact with others, especially with their peers.